Axway/amplify-central/content/en/docs/amplify_relnotes/archive/_index.md

 * **Axway Central CLI** (version 2.8.0):
     * Displays the friendly team name that owns an environment
-    * Filter environments and API Services by team ownership or no ownership
+    * Filter environments and API services by team ownership or no ownership
 * **Amplify Central WebUI**:
     * Refer to the Asset Catalog March 2022 Release notes